Navigating

 an adult male for years (Sloutsky, 1997).

-In IA post-institutionalized children, adjustment to a
+In IA post-institutionalized children, adjustment

-behavior and emotions.
+of behavior and emotions.
 One of the characteristics of an overseas

 orphanage is a peculiar combination of a rigid routine with ongoing